data-lab01/TextFileAnalyzer/README.md

 # TextFileAnalyzer

-A simple C# .NET console application that analyzes a text file and reports:
+A .NET console application that analyzes a text file and reports:
 - Total number of lines
 - Total number of words
 - Most frequent word(s)